-The national average wage for 2020 used in the illustrations in this monograph is \$55,642, and 25% of this amount is \$13,910, about 9% above the poverty guideline for single persons.
-As noted above, wages are projected to grow more rapidly than the cost of living; this means the national average wage increases over time relative to the poverty guidelines, which are adjusted by the CPI.
-The excess of wage growth over the CPI provides a gradual improvement in the standard of living for workers, but this improvement is not reflected in the poverty guidelines.
-The 25% of national average wage threshold gives a rough indication of how the poverty guidelines would need to change to incorporate improvements in workers' living standards.
+The NAW for 2021 used in the illustrations in this monograph is \$58,743; 25% of this amount is \$14,686, about 13% above the poverty threshold for single persons.
+As noted above, wages are projected to grow more rapidly than the cost of living.
+This means the NAW will increase over time relative to the poverty threshold, which is adjusted by the CPI.
+Although the excess of wage growth over the CPI results in a gradual improvement in the standard of living for workers, this improvement is not reflected in the poverty threshold.
+The 25% of the NAW threshold gives a rough indication of how the poverty threshold would need to change to incorporate improvements in workers' living standards.

 No single number can define social adequacy for Social Security beneficiaries in all possible circumstances.
-Therefore, receiving a Social Security benefit greater than one of the three poverty thresholds used in the graphs is not a guarantee a beneficiary does not experience poverty.
+Therefore, receiving a Social Security benefit greater than one of the three poverty thresholds used in the graphs is not a guarantee that a beneficiary does not experience poverty.
+Conversely, a beneficiary may have other income sources, including need-based programs such as SSI, described above, that can boost the beneficiary out of poverty even if Social Security alone is not sufficient for this purpose.
 The three thresholds, while based on widely used measures of poverty, should be viewed as providing points of comparison only.